Inheritance in ERDB Modelling

 Advantages: Good performance and little complexity.

-This solution consists of a parent table for the shared attributes and child tables for the subtype-specific attributes.
-The child tables' foreign key columns will also be their primary key columns.
+This solution consists of a parent table for the shared attributes with a 1-to-1 relationship with child tables for the subtype-specific attributes.
+As such, the child tables' primary key columns will also be used to in their foreign keys to reference the parent.

 CREATE TABLE parent (